Data Augmentation Approaches in Natural Language Processing: A Survey: Introduction

 Specifically, \textit{paraphrasing}-based methods generate the paraphrases of the original data as the augmented data.
 This category brings limited changes compared with the original data. \textit{Noising}-based methods add more continuous or discrete noises to the original data and involve more changes. \textit{Sampling}-based methods master the distribution of the original data to sample new data as augmented data.
 With the help of artificial heuristics and trained models, such methods can sample brand new data rather than changing existing data and therefore generate even more diverse data.

 Our paper sets out to analyze DA methods in detail according to the above categories.
 In addition, we also introduce their applications in NLP tasks as well as the challenges.
 The rest of the paper is structured as follows: \begin{itemize} \item Section~\ref{overview} presents a comprehensive review of the three categories and analyzes every single method in those categories.
-We also compare the methods in several aspects like external knowledge, granularity, etc.
+We also introduce the characteristics of the methods, e.g., the granularity and the level.

-\item Section~\ref{tricks} refers to a summary of common skills in DA methods to improve the quality of augmented data, including method stacking, optimization, and filtering strategies.
+\item Section~\ref{tricks} refers to a summary of common strategies and tricks to improve the quality of augmented data, including method stacking, optimization, and filtering strategies.

 \item Section~\ref{applications} analyzes the application of the above methods in NLP tasks.
-We also show the development of DA methods on several specific tasks.
+We also show the development of DA methods through a timeline.

 \item Section~\ref{topics} introduces some related topics of data augmentation, including pre-trained language models, contrastive learning, similar data manipulation methods, generative adversarial networks, and adversarial attacks.
 We aim to connect data augmentation with other topics and show their difference at the same time.